 OTHER AREAS OF EXPERIENCE

-Adjustment, Acculturation, Anger, Anxiety, Child anxiety/phobias, Couples, relationships, Cultural adaptation, Depression, Feminism, Grief, Hopelessness, Immigration difficulties, Intersectionality, Life transition, Reconciliation, Racial/cultural identity, Sexual orientation/identity, Spirituality, Stress, Teen anxiety, Teen depression, Teen stress, Trauma, Women's issues, Work/academic stress, and many more!
+Adjustment, Acculturation, Anger, Relationships, Cultural adaptation, Feminism, Grief, Hopelessness, Immigration difficulties, Imposter syndrome, Intersectionality, Life transition, Reconciliation, Racial/cultural identity, Sexual orientation/identity, Spirituality, Stress, Teen anxiety, Teen depression, Teen stress, Work/academic stress, and many more!

 THERAPY TRAINING & EXPERIENCE